 Medical Speciality: Office Procedures and Accounting, Bookkeeping or Payroll not required.
 Legal Specialty: Office Procedures not required.
 Challenge exam available for Office Procedures (OACP 1126).
 Exemptions permitted for Keyboarding (OACP 1102) or (OACP 1101)

-SPECIALIZATION COURSES -
+SPECIALIZATION COURSES

 Option 1 Administration and Supervision

 Records Management I (OACP 1128) - 30 hours, Effective Oral Communication (OACP 1145) - 18 hours and 36 elective hours from the Office Administration Program or Management Skills and any Leadership Certificate Programs.

 Option 2 - Legal Office Skills

 Introductory Legal Office Program Package - 39 hours, Legal Terminology (OACP 1138) - 9 hours, Legal Office Procedures (OACP 1139) - 12 hours, Legal Ethics and Confidentiality (OACP 1140) - 9 hours.
 Any elective course/s from the Office Administration Program - 33 hours.

 Option 3- Medical Office Skills

-Medical Terminology I (OACP 1108) - 30 hours, Medical Terminology II (OACP 1109) - 30 hours, Medical Office Procedures (OACP 1111) - 24 hours, Medical Office Billing (OACP 1137) - 12 hours, Medical Documentation/Transcription (OACP 1156) - 18 hours,

-Clinical Procedures (OACP 1155) - 6 hours.
+Medical Terminology I (OACP 1108) - 30 hours, Medical Terminology II (OACP 1109) - 30 hours, Medical Office Procedures (OACP 1111) - 24 hours, Medical Office Billing (OACP 1137) - 12 hours, Medical Documentation/Transcription (OACP 1156) - 18 hours, Clinical Procedures (OACP 1155) - 6 hours.

 Option 4 - Records Management Skills

 This is a unique skill area that is highly valued in many organizations: Records Management I (OACP 1128) - 30 hours, Records Management Advanced (OACP 1146) - 30 hours, Records Management Specialized (OACP 1147) - 24 hours.

 Electives

 Students in the Administration and Supervision and/or the Legal Office Skills options, may select any course from the Office Administration Program or Computer Courses or other specialized options to fulfill elective requirements.
 These courses may change from term to term.

 Computer Skills

 To graduate from this program, students must have basic computer knowledge relevant to their area of specialization.
 See Computer Applications (CMPT 1301) in the Computers section.

 Scheduling

 Program courses scheduled in one or all of three terms.

 ACCOUNTING/BOOKKEEPING/PAYROLL

 ELECTIVE COURSES:

-Introduction To Payroll (OACP 1105) Accounting For NonAccountant (OACP 1129) Introduction To Bookkeeping (OACP 1130) ELECTIVE COURSES currently scheduled:
+Introduction To Bookkeeping (OACP 1130) Introduction To Payroll (OACP 1105) Accounting For NonAccountant (OACP 1129) ELECTIVE COURSES currently scheduled:

-INTRODUCTION TO PAYROLL (OACP 1105) For small business owners and payroll personnel who wish to learn how to prepare hourly, salaried and commission payroll.
+INTRODUCTION TO BOOKKEEPING (OACP 1130) This introductory course will deal with the procedures that make up the accounting cycle for a service business.
+You will be introduced to transactions, journals, general ledgers, trial balances, as well as preparing simple financial statements.
+The text/kit: Accounting Fundamentals, Curran, Michael G. should be purchased from Downtown campus Bookstore before the first class.
+(24 hours) \$176 8 wks Tu.
+Sep 16 18:30 - 21:30 DTN 6 CRN 30145 INTRODUCTION TO PAYROLL (OACP 1105) For small business owners and payroll personnel who wish to learn how to prepare hourly, salaried and commission payroll.
 Learn payroll law, record maintenance, pay cheque and statement preparation, T4 preparation, and how current source deduction rules affect payroll preparation.
 WCB, Revenue Canada Taxation, Records of Employment and Stats Canada reporting are covered, as well as Employment Standards.
 (24 hours) \$171 8 wks We.
-Apr 23 18:30 - 21:30 DTN - CRN 20038 ACCOUNTING FOR NONACCOUNTANT (OACP 1129) A management overview of accounting.
+Sep 17 18:30 - 21:30 DTN 6 CRN 30121 Accounting For NonAccountant (OACP 1129) A management overview of accounting.
 Previous knowledge is not required.
 Learn the role of an accountant, the double-entry accounting system, how to prepare and interpret financial statements, working capital concepts and general accounting terms.
 It will be accounting made easy and fun!
-Textbook: Accounting: Nanci Lee, see downtown campus bookstore for textbook purchase prior to class.
-(18 hours) \$160 6 wks Tu.
-May 20 18:30 - 21:30 DTN 4 CRN 20039
+Textbook: Accounting: Nanci Lee, see Downtown campus bookstore for textbook purchase prior to class.
+(18 hours) \$160 6 wks Th.
+Jan 22 18:30 - 21:30 DTN 🖰 CRN 10073 "All the classes are so well presented.
+I enjoy the discussions, how well the instructor deals with specific issues and how she brings them into the larger understanding."
+PASQUALE DOMODOSSOLA, STUDENT IN MANAGING CHANGE